The jury have failed to reach verdicts in the trial of three Dublin men accused of raping a woman in a car.

 The woman said the men then raped her.
 She said she felt horrible, shocked and disgusted.
 She said her door had a child lock on it and she could not get out of the car the whole time she was there.

 She said she was told that another person was going to pick her up and bring her home.
 She said the car headed off very quickly.

-Another car arrived containing three different men then arrived and she was raped by two of the men in this car, the woman told the trial.
+Another car arrived containing three different men, and she was raped by two of the men in this car, the woman told the trial.
 She said that these men all got back into their car afterwards, laughed and drove away, leaving her in the middle of nowhere.

-None of the men who arrived in the second car are before the court.
+None of the men who she said arrived in the second car is before the court.

 Giving evidence during the trial, one of the accused men said that the complainant was trying to ruin his life, that he has never disrespected a woman and never would.